farnoosh27/NLP/DataAnalysisforNLP/web-scraping.md

-Here I would like to write the things I find very helpful for extracting data based on webpages:
+Here I would like to write the things I find very helpful for extracting data based on web pages:
 Web scraping is often necessary for several reasons: